How to improve your business operations

 Key takeaways

-- Map your current workflows by documenting each step, tracking timing, and gathering employee feedback to identify bottlenecks and inefficiencies that waste time and money.
+- Map your workflows first.
+Document each step, track timing, and gather employee feedback to find bottlenecks that waste time and money.

-- Focus on one or two processes that happen frequently, cause delays, and affect customers or costs rather than trying to optimise everything at once.
+- Focus on one or two processes at a time.
+Pick tasks that happen often, cause delays, and affect customers or costs rather than trying to optimise everything at once.

 What is business process management?

-Business process management (BPM) is the practice of optimising your workflows to improve efficiency and meet business goals.
-It involves identifying bottlenecks, analysing current processes, and improving or creating workflows that save time and resources.
+Business process management (BPM) is the practice of analysing, optimising, and monitoring your workflows to improve efficiency and meet business goals.
+It involves identifying bottlenecks in your current processes, then improving or creating workflows that save time and resources.

 Why business process optimisation matters for your business